juliuskoskela/juliuskoskela/README.md

 # Nice to meet you!

+My name is Julius and I'm currently studying programming in Hive Helsinki (part of the 42 school network).

 <!--
 **juliuskoskela/juliuskoskela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.